aruniyer27/mlops/README.md

 - redis: Cache
 - airflow: Workflow Orchestrator
 - bridge server: Receives webhook from Grafana and translates to Airflow REST API

-## gotchas:

-### Postgres:

-_Warning: scripts in /docker-entrypoint-initdb.d are only run if you start the container with a data directory that is empty; any pre-existing database will be left untouched on container startup._